 A MEANINGFUL CAREER BEGINS AT OTTAWA UNIVERSITY

 With more than 30 majors offered across three schools (Arts & Sciences, Education, and Business), students can select from a wide range of majors and concentrations that prepare them for meaningful careers or graduate programs.

 BRAND NEW, STATE-OF-THE-ART FACILITIES

-A new library and student center recently opened on the Ottawa campus to augment the overall teaching and learning experience.
+A new library and student center opened in 2015 on the Ottawa campus to augment the overall teaching and learning experience.
 Through the student center, students can broaden their academic exposure by speaking to top OU professors from across the country.
 To enhance the educational experience, other facilities and equipment are regularly upgraded, such as the state-of-the-art Wenger music practice studios.
 Ottawa University is the only school in northeast Kansas to offer facilities of this caliber.